Kitware/CMake/Help/manual/ctest.1.rst

 ``-I [Start,End,Stride,test#,test#|Test file], --tests-information`` Run a specific number of tests by number.

- This option causes ctest to run tests starting at number Start, ending at number End, and incrementing by Stride.
+ This option causes CTest to run tests starting at number Start, ending at number End, and incrementing by Stride.
 Any additional numbers after Stride are considered individual test numbers.
 Start, End,or stride can be empty.
 Optionally a file can be given that